pegulabs/terms/privacy_policy.md

 ### 6.2 Phishing

-We’re particularly concerned and cognizant of both identity theft in general and the practice known as "phishing” specifically. **We will never request your credit card or banking information, your Pegu Account ID, login password, or any other private Personal Information in a non-secure or unsolicited email or phone call.** If someone claiming to represent Pegu does ask for such
+We're particularly concerned and cognizant of both identity theft in general and the practice known as "phishing" specifically. **We will never request your credit card or banking information, your Pegu Account ID, login password, or any other private Personal Information in a non-secure or unsolicited email or phone call.** If someone claiming to represent Pegu does ask for such